nodeapps/web-http-client/ReadMe.md

 *If you do not have `jitsu` installed you can install it via `npm install jitsu -g`*

 # Usage

-### Starting boilerplate locally
+### Starting web-http-client locally

-    cd express/
+    cd web-http-client/
-    node app.js
+    node bin/server

-*Now you can visit http://localhost:3000 to view your application*
+*Now you can visit http://localhost:8080 to view your application*

-### Deploy boilerplate to nodejitsu
+### Deploy web-http-client to nodejitsu

-    cd express/
+    cd web-http-client/
     jitsu deploy

 *You will now be prompted for a `subdomain` to deploy your application on*